-Traceability and Transparency have been at the core of Cococasource's operations since our founding - that which has allowed us to position ourselves as a leading provider of sustainable and traceable supply chain solutions.
-Whilst we are fully committed to aligning our offering to all upcoming legislation, including the European Union Regulation on Deforestation-free Products (EUDR); we remain committed to going beyond compliance and pioneering innovation and transparency within our supply chain - in partnership with our supplying cooperative partners and committed customer base.
+Traceability and Transparency have been at the core of Cocoasource operations since our founding - that which has allowed us to position ourselves as a leading provider of sustainable and traceable supply chain solutions.
+Whilst we are fully committed to aligning our offering to all upcoming legislation, including the European Union Regulation on Deforestation-free Products (EUDR); we remain committed to going beyond compliance and pioneering innovation and transparency within our supply chain - in partnership with our long-term supplying cooperative partners and long-term committed client base.